The Bridge Plan

 - Benefits paid are based on usual, customary and reasonable charges.

-- The deductible and coinsurance are on a per policy period basis.
+- The deductible is on a per policy period basis.

 - The plan may include coverage for Part A, Part B or both.